Enabling clinical use of foundation models for computational pathology: Results

 \subsection{Balancing robustness and prediction accuracy}

+The balance between robustness and prediction accuracy is controlled by the weight factor that scales the robustness losses.
+Adding the robustness losses with a small weight around 1 markedly increases both robustness and prediction accuracy for all foundation models in both prediction tasks.
+Further increasing the weight steadily improves robustness metrics, whereas excessively high weights reduce prediction accuracy (see Extended Data \cref{e-fig:metric-vs-weight_outcome,e-fig:metric-vs-weight_lnm} and Supplementary Information for detailed results).
+We selected a weight for each foundation model by optimising a score combining inconsistency and c-index in the tuning dataset (see \emph{Methods} for more details).
+For this selection of weight, the downstream task-specific models are both substantially more robust and have similar or better prediction accuracy in terms of c-index in external test data (\cref{fig:outcome-comparison-boxplot}b).

-In both prediction tasks, increasing the weight for the robustness losses led to reduced inconsistency.
-This was accompanied by an increase in prediction performance up to a point, beyond which robustness continues to improve, while prediction performance degrades (Extended Data \cref{e-fig:weight-performance_s15} and Extended Data \cref{e-fig:weight-performance_r94}).
-By using a metric that combines inconsistency and prediction performance, we computed the optimal weight for the survival prediction task using the tuning dataset to be 40, 25, 40, 125, 150, 20, 30, and 100 for the foundation models Phikon-v2, Hibou-L, UNI, Prov-GigaPath, Virchow2, H-Optimus-0, H-Optimus-1, and UNI2, respectively.
-For the LNM prediction task, the computed optimal weight for the robustness losses is 25, 7.5, 100, 40, 150, 75, 75, and 125, respectively.
+The optimal weight for the robustness losses in the survival prediction task is 40, 25, 40, 125, 150, 20, 30 and 100 for the foundation models Phikon-v2, Hibou-L, UNI, Prov-GigaPath, Virchow2, H-Optimus-0, H-Optimus-1 and UNI2, respectively.
+For the LNM prediction task, the corresponding optimal weights are 25, 7.5, 100, 40, 150, 75, 125 and 75, respectively.
 The point of optimal balance between robustness and prediction accuracy varies considerably between foundation models and between prediction tasks, suggesting that a tuning set is likely required to determine a suitable weight for the robustness losses in many settings.